10-year-old girl dies of snakebite in classroom,teacher

 Her parents rushed her to four hospitals where no anti-venom was administered and they were told to take the child to the Kozhikode Medical college hospital, which is about 90 km from Sulthan Bathery, officials said.
 It is suspected that the girl must have been bitten by the snake when her leg accidentally got stuck in a small hole in the floor of the classroom.

-After a preliminary probe, a teacher, Shijil, was suspended for the alleged lapse, Education minister C Raveedranath said.
-Kerala Human Rights Commission and the Child Rights Protection commission have registered separate cases.
+After a preliminary probe, a teacher, Shijil, was suspended for alleged lapse, Education minister C Raveedranath said.
+Kerala Human Rights Commission and Child Rights Protection commission have registered separate cases.

 She was taken to four hospitals but no anti-venom was administered, he alleged and added she died before reaching the medical college.
 It was the duty of the school authorities to have rushed her to a hospital.